nturaga/bioc-galaxy-integration/README.md

 ```

 This is going to be the minimal structure of your tool wrapper, calling some bioconductor package or R package.
 The comments on top of each line of code in R wrapper explain the significance.
-This part goes into your **my_tool.R** (What do you mean here?).
+This part goes into your **my_tool.R**

 **What is this CDATA?**